Hsu-Che-Wei/COPILOT/README.md

 If the algorithm detects no putative dying cells, the initial filtering threshold will then be set as what user feed to argument "min.UMI.high.quality".
 It is recommended to play around with this argument until the number of high quality cell remains after filtering makes sense.

-For users that have scRNA-seq data of Arabidopsis thaliana root, and wish to perform correlation-based annotation, please make sure that all necessary files are downloaded from folder named "supp_data".
+For users that have scRNA-seq data of _Arabidopsis thaliana_ root, and wish to perform correlation-based annotation, please make sure that all necessary files are downloaded from folder named "supp_data".

+## Application

+In the folder "jupyter_notebook", one can find codes demonstrating how some typical down-stream analysis of scRNA-seq were performed on COPILOT-preprocessed data.

+## Citation

+Shahan & Hsu et al. 2020.
+A single cell _Arabidopsis_ root atlas reveals developmental trajectories in wild type and cell identity mutants. bioRxiv. doi: https://doi.org/10.1101/2020.06.29.178863